 When you're in a Teams online meeting, you can choose to blur your background or select a specific background by clicking on the three dots and then Show background effects.

-If you want to add your own background, you can put an image (in e.g. png or jpeg format) in the folder %APPDATA%\Microsoft\Teams\Backgrounds\Upload on your PC.
-The next time you are in a Teams meeting, you will be able to select the image as the background.
+If you want to add your own background, you can add an image (in e.g. png or jpeg format) by clicking Add new.

 Tip number 13 - @ mention people, channels and tags